 What Is Simple Future?

-Since in English we do not have a specific verb form for the future, as opposed to the past form, we add a modal verb, 'will', to show that the action will happen in the future.
-Remember that the modal verb comes before the main verb.
+In English, we do not have a specific verb form for expressing the future tense like we do for the past tense.
+Instead, we use a modal verb, specifically 'will', to show that an action will take place in the future.
+It is important to note that the modal verb is placed before the main verb in the sentence structure.
 Let us take a look at the following examples:

 As you can see, the base form of the verb comes after the modal verb.